 - Introduce more mobile and digital offerings to their customers

-- Collect, store and analyse more and more customer data from applications and devices
+- Collect, store and analyze more and more customer data from applications and devices

 - Develop and use applications and devices designed for the rapidly emerging and highly interconnected Internet of Things (IoT)

-- Embrace digitalisation and migrate “analog” approaches to customers, products, services and operating models to an “always-on,” real-time and information-rich marketplace
+- Embrace digitalization and migrate “analog” approaches to customers, products, services and operating models to an “always-on,” real-time and information-rich marketplace

 It is hardly surprising then that consumer products and services businesses face a constant barrage of sophisticated and stealthy cyberthreats designed to target customer and payment information.